gavdaly/nix-config/README.md

 # Nix Configurations

-This repository contains Nix configurations for managing development environments on two main systems: Zeus and Hestia.
+This repository contains Nix configurations for managing development environments on four main systems: Zeus, Hestia, Athena (MacBook Pro with M2), and a Raspberry Pi k3s cluster.
 These configurations are designed to be reproducible and portable, leveraging Nix Flakes to ensure consistency across setups.

 ## Overview

 - **Zeus**: A development-focused machine with a Hyperland frontend, configured for a streamlined and efficient development environment.
 - **Hestia**: A simpler configuration, currently set up to run basic services and host small databases, intended for lightweight and focused tasks.
+- **Athena**: A MacBook Pro configured with Home Manager for a portable and efficient development environment tailored to macOS.
+- **Raspberry Pi k3s Cluster**: A lightweight Kubernetes cluster built with Raspberry Pis, configured for distributed computing and containerized workloads.

 ## Systems